All Episodes

 It's so despicable.

-Redo it and saying start spreading the news, you know, I'm getting the hell out of here today.
+You know, I'm getting the hell out of here today.

-And anyway, so I and I had no idea Joe Paggs could sing.
+And anyway, so I, and I had no idea Joe Paggs could sing.

-So I said, okay, then Krista from New York, a caller.
+So I said, okay, then Krista from New York, a caller, she said, well, I want to give you my version.

-We'll start with Joe Pagses.
+We'll start with Joe Pagzis.

 Start spreading the news.